 For example, FarmersWeb offers software for farmers and artisanal food producers to streamline their transactions with wholesale buyers like restaurants or schools.
-The software and the local design of the local design of the helps farmers create product catalogs that enable buyers to purchase directly from the farms with just a few clicks.
-It can also automate much of the accounting paperwork (e.g., invoices, bulk order pricing calculations), and coordinate deliveries and logistics.
-For example, farmers can enforce order minimums or lead times, or coordinate deliveries with neighboring farms.
-FarmersWeb offers a basic plan for free, as well as plans with additional features that range from \$40 to \$75 per month (or alternatively, a plan that charges a 3% commission on sales instead of charging monthly).
+The software helps farmers create product catalogs that enable buyers to purchase directly from the farms with just a few clicks.
+It can also automate much of the accounting paperwork (e.g., invoices, bulk

-While some technologies are applicable to farms of any size, others are geared towards small or mid-sized farms that can specifically benefit from increased exposure and technology-based tools and resources.
-An example of technology used by small, independent chicken farmers is Eggzy, a flock and production management tool egg Eggzy's free software helps to record expenses, calculate and project costs, promote farmers' flocks and connect with local buyers.
+While some technologies applicable to farms of any size, others are geared towards small or mid-sized farms that can specifically benefit from increased exposure and technology-based tools and resources.
+An example of technology used by small, independent chicken farmers is Eggzy, a flock and production management tool Eggzy's free software helps to record expenses, calculate and project costs, promote farmers' flocks and connect with local buyers.